 Royal Purple’s reputation in the motor oil industry is commendable.
 When you think of high-quality motor oils, Royal Purple is a name that belongs to one of the best brands.

-Their name has been making significant rounds in the industry for many years now, and they made their way to the top by working with race cars and other heavy duty vehicles.
-So it’s really no surprise that they provide some of the best oils.
+Their name has been making significant rounds in the industry for many years, and they made their way to the top by working with race cars and other heavy duty vehicles.
+So it’s no surprise that they provide some of the best oils for an engine.

-For powerstroke engines, one of their recommended products is the Duralec Ultra 10w-30 — a high-performance CI-4 Plus engine oil that’s engineered for heavy-duty diesel engines.
+For 6.7 powerstroke engines, one of their recommended products is the Duralec Ultra 10w-30 — a high-performance CI-4 Plus engine oil that’s designed for heavy-duty diesel engines.

 The Synarlec additive technology is the claim to fame of this oil.
-This tech forms a high-strength oil film that protects powerstroke engine parts by forming an ionic bond with metal surfaces.
-As such, metal-to-metal contact is prevented from damaging the engine overtime.
+This tech forms a high-strength oil film that protects the engine parts of a 6.7 powerstroke by forming an ionic bond with metal surfaces.
+Metal-to-metal contact is prevented from damaging the engine overtime.

-Furthermore, the resistance to oxidation and corrosion are enhanced by this oil, ultimately for a long engine life.
+Furthermore, the resistance to oxidation and corrosion are enhanced by this oil, making sure that you get a long engine life.

-As for cleaning capabilities, the synthetic formulation of this oil will keep parts cleaner compared to sole detergents.
-Soot, dirt, grime, and other deposits are prevented from forming in your powerstroke engine.
-This synthetic engine oil also reduces parasitic loss for that much-needed savings on fuel.
+As for engine cleaning capabilities, the full synthetic formulation of this best engine oil will keep parts cleaner compared to sole detergents.
+Soot, dirt, grime, and other deposits are prevented from forming in your 6.7 powerstroke.

-The Royal Purple Duralec Ultra 10w-30 is recommended for use in both two-cycle and four-cycle diesel applications including automotive, commercial fleet, and stationary industrial engines.
+This premium synthetic engine oil is also designed to reduce parasitic loss for fuel savings.
+The Royal Purple Duralec Ultra 10w-30 oil is recommended for use in both two-cycle and four-cycle diesel applications including automotive engines, commercial fleet, and stationary industrial engines.

-In a nutshell, the Royal Purple Duralec Ultra 10w-30 motor oil is one of the best oils for a powerstroke engine.
+In a nutshell, the Royal Purple Duralec Ultra 10w-30 motor oil is one of the best oils for 6.7 powerstroke.

 4 – Schaeffer 700 SynShield Durability Advantage 15w-40 Synthetic Oil

-This full synthetic diesel motor oil will last longer than the usual engine oils you find.
-That’s clearly a good sign since oil changes will be less frequent.
-Therefore, you save way more money as well!
+This full synthetic diesel motor oil is the type that’s designed to last longer than the usual engine oils you find.
+That’s a good sign since oil changes will be less frequent.
+You’ll drive more miles and save way more money as well!

-This oil is also able to control your oil consumption with its super low votality characteristics.
-And these days, saving money is a priority as prices get higher and higher.
+Higher quality oil is also designed to control your oil consumption with its super low votality characteristics.
+You’ll see a decrease in the fuel consumption of your car.

-In addition, this oil also optimizes the durability and reliability of the engine during high mileage and hour accumulation situations.
+In addition, this highly recommended engine oil also optimizes the durability of the engine during high mileage and hour accumulation situations.

 - Exceeds a wide range of engine requirements including powerstroke